Table of Contents

 - As we stand fully committed to our Founding Principle, as stated above, we recognize there can be nuances in policies in how we ultimately achieve our vision.
 While TXPC members, as described in Article II, must agree and abide by our Founding Principles, we respect differences of opinion on how exactly to achieve our goals.
 We respect where each individual member falls on the Overton Window Spectrum Path to Progressivism.

-- To that end, all TXPC members must agree to at least some of the policies stated in our “Texas Progressive Caucus Priority Policies,” which we believe will endow all people with justice, freedom, and opportunity.
+- To that end, all TXPC members must agree to at least most of the policies stated in our “Texas Progressive Caucus Priority Policies,” which we believe will endow all people with justice, freedom, and opportunity.

 ARTICLE II: MEMBERSHIP